caracal-pipeline/caracal-docs/sphinx/manual/workers/mosaic/index.rst

   *float*, *optional*, *default = 0.1*

-  The cutoff in the primary beam to use, assuming a Gaussian at the moment.
-Default is 0.1 (signifying 10 per cent).
+  The cutoff in the primary beam.
+It should be a number between 0 and 1.